What are terpenes? Why the smell of weed may dictate the effects

 - Camphene

+Each common terpene has individual effects and aromas.
 Linalool, for example, occurs in cannabis, mint, lavender, and some mushrooms.
-This compound exhibits anti-inflammatory, anticonvulsant, and sedative effects.
+This compound has exhibited anti-inflammatory, anticonvulsant, and sedative effects.
 It also supports neural function and may benefit people with epilepsy.

-Limonene, for instance, has a stimulating effect.
-Linalool relaxes the mind and body.
-Myrcene exhibits anti-inflammatory, antimicrobial, and analgesic activities.
+Another terpene, limonene, may have a stimulating effect.
+Myrcene exhibits anti-inflammatory, antimicrobial, and analgesic potential.

 Alpha- and beta-pinene are found in cannabis, sage, basil, and orange peel.
 These terpenes can boost your energy and brainpower.
 At the same time, they protect against oxidative damage, suppress inflammation, and ward off anxiety.